Oracle Active Data Guard is licensed as follows:

 Key Features of Oracle Active Data Guard

-Oracle Active Data Guard provides features that augment the base Data Guard capabilities and enable organizations to use their standby database more productively.
+Oracle Active Data Guard offers features that enhance the core Data Guard capabilities, enabling organizations to utilize their standby database more effectively.

 Some of the key features included in Active Data Guard are:

-- Automatic Block RepairโIf the primary or standby database encounters a physical data block corruption, it is automatically repaired by fetching the correct block from the other database.
-This transparently improves data integrity and availability.
+- Automatic Block Repair—If the primary or standby database encounters a physical data block corruption, it is automatically repaired by fetching the correct block from the other database.
+This improves data integrity and availability transparently.

-- Fast Incremental Backup OffloadโBlock Change Tracking (BCT) on the standby allows fast incremental RMAN backups to be taken on the standby database instead of the primary.
+- Fast Incremental Backup Offload—Block Change Tracking (BCT) on the standby allows for fast incremental RMAN backups to be taken on the standby database, rather than the primary.
 This can improve backup performance by up to 20x and avoid impacting the primary database during backup windows.

-- DML Redirection โ Available in newer releases (Oracle 19c+), this feature permits certain DML (writes) on a read-only standby by transparently forwarding those write operations to the primary database.
+- DML Redirection – Available in newer releases (Oracle 19c and later), this feature enables certain DML (writes) on a read-only standby by transparently forwarding those write operations to the primary database.
 This way, minor updates (e.g., temporary tables or session context) can be done even when connected to a standby, improving application flexibility while maintaining data consistency.

 Oracle Licensing Models for ADG: Named User Plus vs Processor